xster/flutter-wiki/Issue-hygiene.md

 ## Consider posting issues in English

-If you are able to read and write English clearly, consider posting your issue in English, even if it is about a langauge specific issue (like the way text renders in some non-English language).
+If you are able to read and write English clearly, consider posting your issue in English, even if it is about a language specific issue (like the way text renders in some non-English language).

 It is fine to post issues in languages other than English, but consider that